mcaceresb/stata-parquet/README.md

 desc

 parquet use price make gear_ratio using auto.parquet, clear in(10/20)
-parquet save gear_ratio make using auto.parquet in 5/6, replace
+parquet save gear_ratio make using auto.parquet in 5/6 if price > 5000, replace
 ```

-Note that the `if` clause is not supported.
+Note that the `if` clause is not supported by `parquet use`.

 Limitations
 -----------